 Begin Your Cycling Journey

-One place to start on your cycling journey is the Internet.
+One place to start on your cycling journey in Philadelphia is the Internet.
 Google can help you find the nearest local cycling club and a schedule of their rides.
 Cycling clubs are all over the metro area.
 There are numerous trail maps online documenting Philadelphia area cycling trails, bike lanes and recommended bike-friendly routes.
+The Bicycle Club of Philadelphia also has a lot of information, including a listing of events, local cycling clubs, bike shops, and more.

 Another resource are the local bicycle shops.
 They can often help inform you on the most appropriate bike and equipment for your level of riding and the local terrain.
 Whether the store is locally run or part of a chain, the staff are likely to be local cyclists like yourself.
 Look for a store with skilled mechanics and friendly, knowledgeable staff.